THE RESPONSIBILITIES OF BAR OWNERS: OHIO LAW

 WHAT ARE YOUR LEGAL OPTIONS?

-If you have been injured by a drunk driver, you may be curious about your legal options, including the value of any possible claims.
+If you have been injured due to bar owner negligence, you may be curious about your legal options, including the value of any possible claims.
 You may be able to recover the money spent on medical bills and wages from lost work.
 Give us a call.
 We will begin an investigation immediately and have answers for you quickly.